Category Archives: SEO

 First, featured snippets appear in what’s known as position zero on the SERP.
 They always precede the first link on the page, meaning they’re the first thing a user sees.
 This goes an incredibly long way towards building brand recognition.

-How Infinite Scroll Impacts Search Engine Optimization
+How Infinite Scroll Impacts SEO: Pros and Cons!

 Infinite scroll and search engine optimization don’t play nice together.
 Given that infinitely-scrolling websites aren’t exactly a new thing on the web, that’s something we’ve known for at least a decade.
 The problem, as noted by search engine marketing expert Moz, is that many sites implement infinite scrolling via JavaScript, which Google can’t really crawl effectively.